aldebaran/qibuild/doc/guide/cmake/create_bin.rst

 Creating a binary
 =================

-In this tutorial, we will learn how to create executables with the QiBuild framework
+In this tutorial, we will learn how to create executables with the qiBuild framework

 Requirements